Health care is focus as Barrett Supreme Court hearing opens

 “Health care coverage for millions of Americans is at stake with this nomination,” said Sen. Dianne Feinstein of California, the committee’s senior Democrat.

 Sen. Sheldon Whitehouse, D-R.I., said the nomination is a “judicial torpedo aimed” at the law's protection for people with pre-existing health conditions among its provisions.
-The Trump administration wants the court to strike down the entire law.
+The Trump administration wants the court to strike down the entire law popularly known as “Obamacare” on Nov.
+10. Barrett has criticized the court's two earlier major rulings supporting the law.

 Among Republicans, Sen. Chuck Grassley, R-Iowa, dismissed warnings Barrett will undo the Obama-era healthcare law as “outrageous.”